 There are a few different methods for treating bleeding colon polyps.
 The best way to treat them is to remove your developing polyps, which often happens during a colonoscopy.
 A colonoscopy involves putting a flexible tube through the rectum and into the large bowel.
 The colonoscope instrument can burn or cut off the polyps (don’t worry – this part is painless).

 After a colonoscopy is performed, a doctor looks at the polyps under a microscope and analyzes whether or not there are cancer cells in the polyp.
 Suppose polyps are large or there is a cancerous polyp present.
 In that case, doctors may suggest surgery to have them removed (as colonoscopies can only remove small polyps) in a surgery called a polyp resection in which polyps are removed from the inside of the colon, also called the large intestine.
-This tends to be done through a minimally invasive surgery called laparoscopic surgery, in which a long thin tube called a laparoscope is inserted to give surgeons a visual of the colon.
+This is typically done through a minimally invasive surgery called laparoscopic surgery, in which a long thin tube called a laparoscope is inserted to give surgeons a visual of the colon.
 From there, the doctor can remove polyps from the colon, and the tissue can be further analyzed.

 What If It’s Cancer?